ghsinfosec/pwncheck/README.md

 # pwncheck
 ### Breached password checker
-pwncheck is a tool that you will check the status of any passwords you have or plan to use.
+pwncheck is a tool that will check the status of any passwords you have or plan to use.
 It leverages the [HaveIBeenPwned](https://haveibeenpwned.com) pwndpasswords api to check the SHA1 hash of a provided password.

 If pwncheck discovers the submitted password in the pwnedpasswords list, it will display a red text letting you know how many times that password was seen in data breaches.
 Otherwise it will display a green text letting you know that the password you entered has not been breached.....yet...